 Do: Check out LG’s revamped theme store

-For starters, it’s a lot better than the old one and there is actually a semi decent selection of themes, wallpapers, and icons.
+For starters, it’s a lot better than the old one and there is actually a semi-decent selection of themes, wallpapers, and icons.
 It looks almost identical to Samsung’s theme store.
 Folks who switched from Samsung devices should feel right at home minus the lack of Theme Park.
 Themes can occasionally cost a few bucks and LG accepts PayPal as a payment system.
 Themes work on all of the stock LG apps, the settings menu, the dialer, and a few other places as well.
-LG’s new theme store functions vastly better than its old one which nearly useless and one of the least ergonomic apps I’ve ever used.
+LG’s new theme store functions vastly better than its old one which was nearly useless and one of the least ergonomic apps I’ve ever used.

 Do: Try out LG’s hardware testing

 The LG V60 comes equipped with the ability to perform its own hardware diagnostics.
 You access the function by going to Settings > Extensions > Smart Cleaning > Test Hardware.
 You can get it to test Wi-Fi, Bluetooth, Z camera, Proximity sensor, Light sensor, Fingerprint sensor, Accelerometer, Gyroscope, and Magnetometer without anyone’s help.
 If something ends up testing badly, you know what to ask LG about when you contact support.

 Unfortunately, this seems to only be available on some carriers and not on every version of the phone.
 That’s a little sad, but it’s still a neat trick if you have access.

 Do: Use the Dual Screen case as a game controller